EyupCanARSLAN/N-Tier-Architecture-with-Generic-Repository--Dependency-Injection-And-Ninject/README.md

 This is an NTier Architecure prototip.
 At these prototip, I used these technologies.
 I currently develop these prototip.

+This project have connection with WebApi, WindowsForm etc that is only prototype.
+So, I ignored lot's of desing rules for them.

 Freamworks:
 Entity Freamwork, Ninject Freamwork, Identity Freamwork, Elmah Freamwork, MVC, WebApi 2.0